-All holders of our Common Stock at the close of business on the Record Date (April 9, 2018), or their duly appointed proxies, are authorized to attend the Annual Meeting.
+All holders of our Common Stock as of the Record Date (the close of business on April 2, 2019), or their duly appointed proxies, are authorized to attend the Annual Meeting.

 What is the difference between holding shares as a stockholder of record and as a beneficial owner?